 • R-value around 3.6 per inch—ideal for interior walls and sound control

-• Lower material cost but not a vapor barrier, so a separate membrane is needed in Louisville’s mixed-humid zone
+• Lower material cost but requires a separate vapor barrier in Louisville's mixed-humid zone

-• R-value 6.5–7 per inch delivers high thermal resistance in tight spaces
+• R-value 6.5–7 per inch offers high thermal resistance

-• Acts as its own vapor and moisture barrier, reducing condensation risk
+• Acts as its own vapor and moisture barrier

-• Adds structural rigidity—up to 250 percent shear strength improvement in wall panels
+• Adds structural rigidity—up to 250% shear strength improvement

-• Higher upfront cost, but CountBricks AI estimates show average 3- to 5-year energy payback for Louisville KY homes built after 1990
+• Higher upfront cost, with a 3- to 5-year energy payback for homes built after 1990

 • Combine with tape and furring strips for an air-sealed drainage plane

-Jefferson County follows the Kentucky Residential Code, which currently references the 2018 IECC.
-That means above-grade wood-framed walls must achieve R-20 cavity or R-13 plus R-5 continuous.
-CountBricks estimator dashboards automatically flag assemblies that miss target R-values, allowing you to adjust spray depth or board thickness before submitting a permit set.
+Jefferson County follows the Kentucky Residential Code, referencing the 2018 IECC.
+Above-grade wood-framed walls must achieve R-20 cavity or R-13 plus R-5 continuous.
+CountBricks dashboards flag assemblies that miss target R-values, allowing adjustments before permit submission.

 1. Import PDF plans or start a live video walkthrough.